fathi2731991/pdsnd_github/README.md

 Udcaity.R

 ### Credits
-Thanks to Udacity for all their efforts!
+Thanks to Udacity team for all their efforts!
+Thanks to my family for their support